 If you measure success based on religion, spirituality or beliefs, make sure they truly are your own beliefs and that you are following them correctly.

-So what is the best way to measure success in life?
+So what’s the right way how to measure success in life?

-There are many ways to measure success in life
+There are many ways how to measure success in life.

 None in perfect.